 Subsurface flow is the volume of water that flows into and out of the NMMA groundwater system.
-Typical methods used to estimate subsurface flow include Darcy's equation (using hydraulic conductivity, groundwater gradient, and aquifer thickness) or flow equations that are part of a regional groundwater model.
-In the NMMA, the three areas with the most potential for relatively significant quantities of subsurface flow are at the northwestern boundary with the NCMA, the southern boundary with the SMVMA, and the seaward edge of the basin.
-Contours of groundwater elevations within the deep aquifer in this report (see Section 6.1.4 Groundwater Gradients) suggest that there is both flow in to and out of the boundaries of the NMMA with other management areas and along the coast.
-Groundwater elevation contours for the shallow dune sand aquifer suggest that there is a component of flow to the SMVMA.
+The areas with the highest potential for subsurface flow are at the north boundary with Los Berros Valley alluvium (cross section C-C'), the northwestern boundary with the NCMA (cross section A-A'), the southern boundary with the SMVMA (cross section B-B'), and the coastline.
+Contours of groundwater elevations in this report (see Section 6.1.4 Groundwater Gradients) suggest that there is both flow in to and out of the boundaries of the NMMA with other management areas and along the coast.

 The nature and extent of the confining layer(s) beneath the NMMA and the extent to which faults in the NMMA may act as impediments to subsurface flow are not well understood.
-The TG has not yet quantified the subsurface flows for CY 2021.
-However, the TG has developed hydrogeologic cross-sections along the NMMA boundary (see Section 2.3.1 Geology) sufficient to make estimates of subsurface flow (see Section 9 Recommendations).
+The TG has not yet quantified the subsurface flows for CY 2022 (see Section 9 Recommendations).